xamarin/xamarin-forms-samples/WorkingWithMaps/README.md

 ---
-name: Working with Maps
+name: Xamarin.Forms - Working with Maps
 description: This sample relates to the Working with Maps in Xamarin.Forms doc.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: